Is Recording Audio on Security Camera Illegal?

 Most smart security cameras these days automatically come with audio recognition.
 For example, the Brinks Home™ Indoor Camera w/ Two-Way Voice and Smart Video Doorbell use two-way audio.
 Two-way audio means a built-in microphone and speaker allow you to communicate through the video camera with the person who is monitoring it.
 One-way audio, by contrast, only captures sound from the side being monitored.

-While these features are pretty standard nowadays, you may wonder if your security cameras record and store audio when they record and store video footage—and whether it’s legal to do so.
-If you’re concerned about your and others’ privacy, here are some important things to know.
+While these features are pretty standard nowadays, you may ask, "Can security cameras record audio?"
+Is it legal to record audio on security cameras, including storing audio when they record video footage.
+Learn whether it’s legal to do so, or if you’re concerned about your and others’ privacy, here are some important things to know.

 Audio Surveillance Laws Depend on the State